microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 ### Stage Availability

 All operations on `Thread` scope matrices are available in all shader stages.
-Operations on `Wave` and `ThreadGroup` scope matrices are available in compute, mesh, and amplification shaders.
+Operations on `Wave` and `ThreadGroup` scope matrices are available in compute shaders.

 #### Matrix Use